top of page

 Definitely more serene, and rustic.
 Home to the famous Navagio (Shipwreck), Porto Vromi, Limionas and Porto Roxa to name a few.
 The landscape is untouched, other than the mountain villages and beautiful new villas that perch high on these cliffs looking out into the sea - with nothing between you and the African continent.
 Sometimes we need to reset our soul and this is exactly what will be provided for you here.

 Authentic taverns, many dine in options from your villa (chefs), homemade everything and just enough shopping to provide you with what you need.
+The best part of all, the magical sunsets that will take your breath away.

 Coming down toward the city center from the northern tip: